Juju075/Juju075/README.md

    My news:<br>
    I actually learning Vue.js<br><br>

+   during March 2022:
-   March 2022: I was gratuated Bachelor PHP Symfony developper.<br>
+   - I was gratuated Bachelor PHP Symfony developper.<br>
-   March 2022: I was admitted to IFOCOP Paris 11<br>
+   - I was admitted to IFOCOP Paris 11<br>
-   March 2022: I'm looking for a job as front-end developper.<br>
+   - I'm looking for a job as front-end developper.<br>

 Here are some ideas to get you started: